 Lifestyles are continually changing.
 Circumstances are changing.
 After a time people want something different.
 This is all expected.
-However, last year’s unprecedented, all-encompassing, worldwide COVID had an unprecedented impact on the way we live in our homes.
+However, last year’s unprecedented, worldwide COVID had an unprecedented impact on the way we live in our homes.
 So here are the top four smart styles in home and garden trends for 2021 from a few of the creators/doers on SHGLiving who see things close-up and spot trends early:

-1. Health And Well-Being
+1. Smart Styles =Health And Well-Being

-Matt Daigle, the host of SHG Living’s Rise, calls it “Think Refresh, Not Remodel”.
+Matt Daigle, the host of SHG Living’s RISE, calls it “Think Refresh, Not Remodel”.
 He observes that COVID sharply increased the interest in good air.
 This includes everything from new filters, to free-standing air purifiers, to stand-alone air filtration, and built-in fresh air systems.

 CaliKim, host of CaliKim Garden & Home observes that people discovered a dual purpose in gardening.
 There is a new-found interest in gardening to create:

-- Healthy Food: people are starting a garden for the practical aspect of growing their own safe, healthy, organic vegetables, and reduce trips to the grocery store during the pandemic.
+- Healthy Food: People are starting a garden for the practical aspect of growing their own safe, healthy, organic vegetables, and reduce trips to the grocery store during the pandemic.

-- Mental wellness: people are discovering that gardening is a wonderful way to improve their mental wellness.
+- Mental wellness: People are discovering that gardening is a wonderful way to improve their mental wellness.
 Gardening is providing families a safe way to connect with each other and with nature, offers a creative outlet, a peaceful space to unwind, and a way to escape the craziness during a stressful time in the world.

 Sabine H. Schoenberg, SHG Living’s host of SabinesNewHouse and author of the book “Kitchen Magic” finds that the sharply increased health focus translates directly into germ-free product choices such as non-porous, anti-bacterial Silestone’s quartz as kitchen and bath counter material.
 Silestone is the leader in quartz and is known for its nano-technology which trumps even granite in terms of its antibacterial properties (see also the illustration in the video on SHGLiving).